RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 The `source` section describes the source of data in the pipeline.

-The `redis` section is common for every pipeline initiated by event in Redis such key miss or applying changes to data.
+The `redis` section is common for every pipeline initiated by event in Redis such as applying changes to data.
 In the case of write-behind it has the information required to activate a pipeline dealing with changes to data. it includes the following attributes:

 - The `key_pattern` attribute specifies the pattern of Redis keys to listen on.
 The pattern has to correspond to keys that are of Hash or JSON value.